crystalfontz/CFAG12864Tx_and_Ux_ST7565P/README.md

 This code currently only demonstrates using the SPI interface.

 ## Build instructions for Raspberry Pi
-- Install and built [WiringPi](https://github.com/WiringPi/WiringPi) from source, following it's documentation
+- Install and build [WiringPi](https://github.com/WiringPi/WiringPi) from source, following its documentation
 - After cloning this repo, build the executable by running this command:

   `g++ *.cpp -l wiringPi -o cfag12864u4`